dis-sg/dis-sg.github.io/_posts/2020-07-10-creative-weekly-4.md

 <figcaption><a href="https://www.eld.gov.sg/gazettes/2020/Symbols_Approved_by_the_Returning_Officer.pdf" target="_blank">(Source)</a></figcaption>
 </figure>

-ELD should seriously consider using icons from the same icon family, where stroke thickness and art style are the same.
-Now this just looks like a cheap page of a colouring book.
+ELD should seriously consider using icons from the same icon family which share the same stroke thickness and art style.
+Now, this just looks like a page off a cheap colouring book.

 <h2>Bonus: Political Mortal Kombat</h2>
 Amid the election chaos on the Internet comes a definitive battle for Singapore’s favourite political avatar. <a href="https://www.facebook.com/AGoodCitizen/" target="_blank">A Good Citizen’s</a> Parliament Deathmatch sees a colourful cast of politicians battling each other, irrespective of electoral boundaries and party affiliations.